 “Suit Says Trumbull BOE Failed to Protect Student after Report of Sex Assault.” — Connecticut Post.

 An experienced sexual harassment lawyer knows that misconduct happens in school more often than parents expect.
-Out of embarrassment and fear their children may choose to keep quiet about the pain they have suffered at school.
-Once they do learn about it, families may understandably fail to see it as the civil rights violation it is, thinking instead that the victim has “only” been bullied.
+Out of embarrassment and fear their child or teen may not tell them about the humiliation they have suffered at school.
+Once they do learn about it, families may understandably fail to see it as the civil rights violation it is, thinking instead their child has ‘only’ been bullied.

 UNWELCOME SEXUAL CONDUCT BETWEEN STUDENTS

-The discrimination we call sexual harassment starts with ‘unwelcome conduct of a sexual nature’.
+Sexual harassment in school starts with ‘unwelcome conduct of a sexual nature’.

-Sexual conduct between students can take place anywhere at school.
+Sexual misconduct between students can take place anywhere at school.
 It can happen on any school-sponsored activity.
-It can happen on the bus, on a playing field.
-It can happen on a field trip.
+It can happen on the bus, on a playing field or on a field trip.

-Sexual conduct takes many forms.
+Sexual misconduct takes many forms.
 The United States Department of Education’s Office of Civil Rights lists these: “touching of a sexual nature; making sexual comments, jokes, or gestures; writing graffiti or displaying or distributing sexually explicit drawings, pictures, or written materials; calling students sexually charged names; spreading sexual rumors; rating students on sexual activity or performance; or circulating, showing, or creating e‐ mails or Web sites of a sexual nature.”

-It includes all that one student can say, write or do to another.
+Misconduct includes all that a student can say, write or do to another.
 It need not take place at school.
 It can take place in person, on a phone or on the internet.
 It can happen only once.
 It may not be aimed at anyone in particular.
 It may not have been meant to offend.